You'll love this creamy Southern macaroni and cheese recipe!

 Here's how to make it

-Cook (on medium heat) the melted butter and flour for five minutes then, turn the heat down to medium low and gradually add the milk.
+Cook (on low to medium low heat) the melted butter and flour for five minutes then, turn the heat down to low and gradually add the room temperature milk.
 Now, grab the whisk and whisk the dickens out of it until all the lumps are gone.

-Serve this creamy Southern Macaroni and Cheese from the stovetop as is, or place in a baking dish for a crispy top!
+Serve this creamy Southern Macaroni and Cheese from the stovetop as is, or place in a lightly oiled baking dish and bake at 300°F for 15-20 minutes

 Want a crispy au gratin topping?